 Appointments are preferable for the smooth running of the practice, as well as to minimise any delays.
 Thus, priority will be given to those patients with appointments.
 Appointments are normally made at 15 minute intervals.
 This may change if there have been emergencies or the practice is very busy.
 If you anticipate spending longer time with the doctor i.e. removal of a lesion, insurance examination, complex or multiple problems etc., please advise the receptionist when making the appointment.

-Online appointments are also available for standard consultations via the HealthEngine button on this website For complex or longer appointments, please call the practice on 4572 7222.
+Online appointments are also available for standard consultations via the HealthEngine button on this website For new patients, complex or longer appointments, please call the practice on 4572 7222.

-Our consultation fees are displayed at the reception desk.
+The consultation fees are displayed at the reception desk.
 A private fee is charged for the first consultation in each calendar year.
 All consultations on Saturdays are also privately billed.
 Follow-up consultations will be bulk-billed.
 However if for any reason you are unable to pay, arrangements should be made with staff to pay at a later visit.
 The doctor will generally discuss with you the possible costs for any treatment, investigation, referrals or procedures prior to it being done.
 Please feel free to discuss with us any matters relating to fees.
 Insurance Examinations, Workers Compensation, Medical Reports and Third Party cases will be privately billed at AMA rates.
 Medical reports and certificates will be billed according to complexity.
 Home visits and after hours service will be charged at AMA rates at the time of visit.
 We reserve the right to charge full fees for telephone consultations, missed appointments or cancellations with less than 4 hour notice.
 Repeat prescriptions for medication will be at the discretion of the doctor.
 The fee for a prescription without seeing the doctor is $15.00.
 If the doctor feels that a review is necessary, you may be requested to make an appointment to see the doctor.
+Please note that all fees are at the discretion of the individual doctor and are not mandated by the practice as the doctors are independent contractors.

 Telephone Access and After Hours Access